STUDIO POLICIES

 what are your rates?

-30-minute lessons - $185 per month (age 5-7)
+30-minute lessons - $200 per month (8 and younger)

-60 minute lessons - $300 per month (ages 9+)
+60 minute lessons - $320 per month (ages 9+)

 do you offer financial assistance?

 If you have a child with exceptional ability whom you would like to enroll in piano lessons, but do not have the financial means, please reach out to me directly at vann.karine@gmail.com.
-I am a big believer in “paying it forward” whenever I can, and am also open to certain work-trade arrangements.

 why do older children have longer lessons?

 For reasons of attention span, lessons for children ages 5-8 are 30 minutes in length.
-During this time, parents accompany students to lessons, and our pace is slower, developing technique at the piano, rhythm skills, melodic memory, note reading on the staff, and importantly, the ability to sing in tune utilizing the system of singing pitches on syllables called solfége, which helps children master pitch relationships—a foundational musical skill.
+During this time, parents accompany students to lessons, and our pace is slower and more incremental.
+We are focused on developing technique at the piano, rhythm skills, note reading, and solfége singing all through the use of vivid storytelling.
 Once children hit age 9, they are ready for a different approach that speaks to their growing intellect.
-We begin exploring more deeply certain activities such as ear training, chord theory, and piano technique and the activities we do at the piano become more complicated.
-Piano lessons become more demanding and for us to have the time we need, lessons will extend in length from 30 minutes to 60 minutes.
-Occasionally when necessary, I allow for 45-minute lessons as a transitional stage.
-Parents are not required to attend lessons at this age, and in fact, many children prefer to attend lessons on their own as it becomes one way of establishing a burgeoning awareness of themselves as individuals.
-As a teacher, I do my best to attend to the whole child, and that is why I build these developmental transitions into my curriculum.
+We begin exploring more deeply certain activities such as harmonic theory, improvisation and transcription exercises, and longer, more complicated repertoire.
+Piano lessons become more demanding and for us to have the time we need, lessons must extend in length from 30 minutes to 60 minutes.
+This policy ensures that older students make the choice to either 1) deepen their commitment with music, rather than lessons being an activity solely prescribed by parents or 2) take a different route, opening up space for others to get a chance to try out piano (which is crucial, as piano teachers are in very short supply in Napa and space in my studio is extremely limited).
+(Occasionally when necessary, I allow for 45-minute lessons as a transitional stage.)

 how do I get started?